0xchase/0xchase.github.io/content/cv.md

 draft: false
 ---

-I'm a recent college graduate with experience in vulnerability research, reverse engineering, software development, digital signal processing, and more.
+I'm a graduate of the University of Maryland with experience in vulnerability research, reverse engineering, software development, digital signal processing, and more.
 I prefer research-oriented work that utilizes, analyzes, or contributes to emerging technologies.

 ## Work Experience